docwho2/java-chime-voicesdk-sma/README.md

 }
 ```

+This response includes the Speak action to prompt the user, the PlayAudio action to play the beep sound, and the RecordAudio action to record the audio.
+The transaction attributes maintain the current action and locale information for future references.

 ### Wrapping Up

-This library in combination with the CloudFormation template demonstrates:
+This library, in combination with the CloudFormation template, demonstrates the following capabilities:

-- Deploying resilant mult-region voice applications
+- Deployment of resilient multi-region voice applications.
-- Creation of static prompts with Polly at deploy time to save cost on Polly usage ([PollyPromptCreator](PollyPromptCreation/src/main/java/cloud/cleo/chimesma/PollyPromptGenerator.java))
+- Creation of static prompts with Polly at deploy time to save costs on Polly usage.
-- Deployment of static prompt files with the applicattion ([PromptCopier](PollyPromptCreation/src/main/java/cloud/cleo/chimesma/PromptCopier.java))
+- Deployment of static prompt files with the application.
-- Easily pipelined with "sam deploy" tied to source control
+- Easy integration with source control and pipeline deployment using "sam deploy".
-- Programming flows in Java that are easy to understand versus SMA Event handling model
+- Programming flows in Java that are easy to understand compared to the SMA Event handling model.
-- Easy to extend actions that can be used to keep flows concise and still easy to understand (Connect TBT for example)
+- Extensibility of actions to keep flows concise and easy to understand.
-- Utilizing Lambda SNAP Start to improve latency and performance (Flows are built at SNAP initialization)
+- Utilization of Lambda SNAP Start to improve latency and performance.
-- Locale support to easily support multi-lingual applications
+- Locale support for multi-lingual applications.
-- Utilize the full power of Java anywhere to make routing decisions or input/output to the Actions.
+- Leveraging the full power of Java for routing decisions and input/output to the actions.

-Things I may add to the demo in the future:
-- Transfer Action that uses a Global DynamoDB Table
-    - Maps logical names to transfer destinations
-    - destinations might be SIP or PSTN
+In the future, some additions that could be made to the demo include:

-    - destinations might have other info like "Queue" or "Skill" name that would inserted into the transfer table for Connect to pick up
+- Transfer action that uses a global DynamoDB table to map logical names to transfer destinations, such as SIP or PSTN, with additional information like "Queue" or "Skill" names for Connect to pick up.
-- Time of Day Action
-    - pull hours from API or Dyanmo Table
-    - Open/Closed ouputs
-    - Holiday/Special hours
+- Time of Day action that retrieves hours from an API or DynamoDB table, allowing for outputs such as Open/Closed status and support for holiday/special hours.
-- [Function Calling](https://platform.openai.com/docs/guides/gpt/function-calling) to make the ChatGPT bot do more
+- Utilizing [Function Calling](https://platform.openai.com/docs/guides/gpt/function-calling) to enhance the capabilities of the ChatGPT bot.

+These enhancements would further expand the functionality and flexibility of the library.

 ## Deploy the Project